 Ian specialises in family and criminal law.
-He is Vice Chair of the Legal Services Committee of the Bar Council and past member of the executive committees of the Family Law Bar Association and the Association of Lawyers for Children.
+He is a member of the Legal Services Committee of the Bar Council and past member of the executive committees of the Family Law Bar Association and the Association of Lawyers for Children.
 Ian is qualified to take on direct access work.

 Ian is recognised as one of the leading family law silks in the country.
 His family law practice covers all aspects of family law, with particular emphasis on issues relating to children.
 He is instructed in public and private law proceedings, including care proceedings, child protection issues, adoption and abduction (national and international).

 He has acted on behalf of children, parents, grandparents, nannies, carers, local authorities, Guardians, the Official Solicitor and the N.S.P.C.C.
 He has appeared in all tiers of Courts up to and including the House of Lords, (now the Supreme Court), and in most Court centres in England and Wales.
 One of Ian’s strengths is in the rigorous cross-examination of experts, both medical and scientific.
 Additionally, Ian has been instructed in many of the recent High Court radicalisation cases.